Sebastian Telfair

-Sebastian Telfair (born June 9, 1985) is an American former professional basketball player who played in the NBA and the Chinese Basketball Association.
+Sebastian Telfair (born June 9, 1985) is an American former professional basketball player.
+He has played in the National Basketball Association (NBA) and the Chinese Basketball Association.
 Telfair was picked thirteenth overall in the 2004 NBA draft by the Portland Trail Blazers on the heels of an eminent high school career playing for Abraham Lincoln in Brooklyn.
 He had committed to the University of Louisville during his senior year, but decided to turn professional instead.
-Telfair is the cousin of former NBA player Stephon Marbury.
+Telfair is a cousin of former NBA player Stephon Marbury.

 Early years

 Telfair was born in Brooklyn, New York, the son of Erica Telfair and Otis Telfair, a Vietnam War veteran who served as a Marine.
-Living in the Surfside Gardens projects in Brooklyn's Coney Island, he attended Abraham Lincoln High School, where he became one of the most highly lauded and coveted high school basketball prospects in the country.
+Living in the Surfside Gardens projects in Brooklyn, he attended Abraham Lincoln High School, where he became one of the most highly lauded and coveted high school basketball prospects in the country.

 Considered a five-star recruit by Rivals.com, Telfair was listed as the No. 2 point guard and No. 6 player in the nation in 2004.
 Originally, he had committed to the University of Louisville and head coach Rick Pitino.
 However, he later had a change of mind and went pro instead, a decision precipitated by a fatal shooting that occurred at the apartment complex where his family lived.